-As reportedin previous Drug markets and crime workbooks, Ireland's extensive 3000 km coastline leaves it susceptible to traffickers seeking less-guarded routes for bringing drugs to the UK and Europe (McDonald and Townsend 2007).
+As stated in previous Drug markets and crime workbooks, Ireland's extensive 3000 km coastline leaves it susceptible to traffickers seeking less-guarded routes for bringing drugs to the UK and Europe (McDonald and Townsend 2007).
 Identifying the origin of drugs being transported to Ireland can be difficult, as Ireland is primarily an end source and not a transit country (personal communication, GNDOCB, 2017).
 Nonetheless, the most recent analysis available of cross-border crime and threat assessment published by the PSNI and AGS indicated that drugs found in Ireland originated from, for example, Morocco (cannabis resin), the Netherlands (synthetic and semi-synthetic drugs), Afghanistan via Balkan routes (heroin), China (new psychoactive substances [NPS]), and India and Pakistan (counterfeit medicines) (An Garda Síochána and Police Service of Northern Ireland 2016).

-The Revenue Commissioners also continued its engagement at an international level with the World Customs Organization (WCO), Europol, INTERPOL, the Irish Embassy in the UK, and the Maritime Analysis and Operation Centre - Narcotics (MAOC-N) in ongoing actions aimed at addressing threats and at intercepting and preventing the trafficking of drugs, illegal medicines, NPS, and drug precursors (Revenue Commissioners 2023).
+Revenue also continued its engagement at an international level with the World Customs Organization (WCO), Europol, INTERPOL, the Irish Embassy in the UK, and the Maritime Analysis and Operation Centre - Narcotics (MAOC-N) in ongoing actions aimed at addressing threats and at intercepting and preventing the trafficking of drugs, illegal medicines, NPS, and drug precursors (Revenue 2024).

-Additionally, interdictions carried out independently and collaboratively by Irish law enforcement agencies - such as AGS, the Criminal Assets Bureau (CAB), the Defence Forces, the Health Products Regulatory Authority (HPRA), and the Naval Service - at a national and international level can provide useful information on the origin, and, sometimes, the intended destination within Ireland, of drugs being brought into the country (Revenue Commissioners 2023).
+Additionally, interdictions carried out independently and collaboratively by Irish law enforcement agencies - such as AGS, the Criminal Assets Bureau (CAB), Defence Forces, the Health Products Regulatory Authority (HPRA), and the Naval Service - at a national and international level can provide useful information on the origin, and, sometimes, the intended destination within Ireland, of drugs being brought into the country (Revenue 2024).

-Additional information can be gleaned from Revenue Commissioners press releases.
-In 2022, drugs brought into Ireland originated in Europe (France Germany, Hungary, Lithuania, the Netherlands, Portugal, Spain, Switzerland); Southeast Asia (Thailand), South Africa; the United Kingdom, the United States of America (USA); and Canada.
-The main modes of transport were by freight via Rosslare Europort and Dublin and Cork Port, by plane via Dublin and Shannon airports, or via the postal system.
-Products that arrived by plane were concealed in baggage, metal containers, toys, cosmetics, tea, and parcels.
-Another method that was used extensively was the postal system.
-Several products were intercepted in controlled deliveries by post, using detector dogs.
+Additional information can be gleaned from Revenue press releases.
+In 2023, law enforcement operations on the island of Ireland carried out by Revenue and An Garda Síochána (AGS) indicated that illegal drugs brought into Ireland originated in areas such as Europe (Croatia, Czech Republic, France, Germany, Italy, the Netherlands, Spain, Switzerland), Asia (India), South Africa; the United Kingdom, the United States of America (USA); and Canada.
+The main modes of transport were by freight via Rosslare Europort and Dublin Port, by plane via Dublin and Shannon airports, or via the postal system.
+Products that identified during searchers were marked as toys, candy, bedding, clothing, cosmetics, car parts, healthcare products.

 AGS press releases provide a summary of operations carried out independently and jointly by various AGS units across the island; for example, the GNDOCB, the Special Crime Task Force, detective units, traffic divisions, dog units, uniformed community gardaí, and divisional drug units.
 Operations were carried out across the island of Ireland.
 All products that were seized by AGS in offences that were related to the sale and supply of drugs were sent to Forensic Science Ireland (FSI) for analysis, and thus the estimated weight of seized products was only provided for some operations.
-In 2022, drugs seized were mainly located via house, premises, and vehicle searches, often as part of intelligence-led operations.
+In 2023, drugs seized were mainly located via house, premises, and vehicle searches, often as part of intelligence-led operations.